agoodshort/dotfiles/README.md

 - [ ] Finish setting up required tools for `lf` previewer => <https://github.com/NikitaIvanovV/ctpv>
 - [ ] Switch to Kitty on MacOS
 - [ ] To share wifi between KDE and Hyprland, you have to set password security to unencrypted
-- [ ] Neovim post-install and my-npm-tools fails on macos

 ![image](https://github.com/agoodshort/dotfiles/assets/33832653/f9eaa504-ca26-4b2b-bd64-a3a4da49b793)